getsentry/sentry-php/docs/config.rst

 .. describe:: Raven_Processor_SanitizeStacktraceProcessor

    This processor removes the `pre_context`, `context_line` and `post_context`
-   informations from all exceptions captured by an event.
+   information from all exceptions captured by an event.

 .. describe:: Raven_Processor_RemoveHttpBodyProcessor

-   This processor removes all the data of the HTTP body to ensure no sensitive informations are sent to the server in case the request method is POST, PUT, PATCH or DELETE.
+   This processor removes all the data of the HTTP body to ensure no sensitive information is sent to the server in case the request method is POST, PUT, PATCH or DELETE.

 .. describe:: Raven_Processor_RemoveCookiesProcessor

-   This processor removes all the cookies from the request to ensure no sensitive informations are sent to the server.
+   This processor removes all the cookies from the request to ensure no sensitive information is sent to the server.